dr-jts/crunchyblog/pgfs-cql-spatial/index.md

 `pg_featureserv` with CQL attribute and spatial filtering provides a highly effective platform for accessing data over the web.
-And we're going to continue enhancing it with new capabilites to unlock even more of the power of PostGIS and PostgreSQL.
+And we're continuing to enhance it with new capabilites to unlock even more of the power of PostGIS and PostgreSQL.
 Stay tuned for posts on advanced query functionality including **temporal filtering**, **geometry transformations**, and **aggregation**.